wurwal/staged-site-border/README.md

 # Green Border Plugin

-The Green Border Plugin adds a customizable solid color border around the browser viewport on your WordPress site.
+The Staged Site Border Plugin adds a customizable solid color border around the browser viewport on your WordPress site.
 You can easily customize the color and toggle the border on or off using the plugin settings.

 ## Installation